Bear Brook murders: Identifications

 Marlyse had previously married Marie's father in June 1971 and divorced by 1974.
-She married Sarah's father in September 1974, and the two were separated by the time she was known to be dating Rasmussen.
+She married Sarah's father in September 1974, and they were separated by the time she was known to be dating Rasmussen.
 The children both went through periods where they were in the custody of their fathers, but Marlyse would later regain guardianship.
 By October 1978, Sarah's father was seeing another woman and Sarah was presumably in the care of her mother.

 Honeychurch and Vaughn's funeral was held in November 2019 in Allenstown, during which they were given a new headstone bearing their names.
 In attendance were members of Honeychurch's family and Rasmussen's daughter from his first marriage.
 Sarah was laid to rest in Connecticut, closer to her father's family.

 The fourth victim's identity was discovered in 2025.
 Prior to this, investigators stated that through advanced DNA testing they could confirm the child was Rasmussen's.
 The mother of the child was named as Pepper Reed (born 1952), who had disappeared in the 1970s.
 In February 2020, a new rendering of the fourth victim was released by the National Center for Missing & Exploited Children and New Hampshire State Police.
 In 2021, investigators revealed that the middle child's mother had relatives in Pearl River County, Mississippi; the following year, they determined that she was most likely a descendant of Thomas "Deadhorse" Mitchell, a man who was born in 1836 and would be the fifth- or sixth-great-grandfather of the child.
 Rasmussen's daughter, Andrea Stiers, has said that she believes she met Jane Doe when she was very young.
 She also believes that Jane Doe was half-Asian.
 In September 2025, New Hampshire police positively identified the "middle" child as Rea Rasmussen, Terry Rasmussen's daughter.